nexgus/jsontool/README.md

 # jsontool
-`jsontool` is a toolset for JSON operations.
+`jsontool` is a GoLang Library for JSON oprerations.